ros2/ros2_documentation/source/Concepts/About-ROS-Interfaces.rst

 You cannot embed another service inside of a service.

-.. add "action description specification" section?
-Or just link to design article

-4. New features in ROS 2 Interfaces
+4. New features in ROS 2 interfaces
 -----------------------------------

 The ROS 2 IDL is closely related to the `ROS 1 IDL <http://wiki.ros.org/msg>`__.